Justin Bieber’s Arrest Over 2013 Brazil Hotel Graffiti Possible? [Fact Checking]

 “With the news that the singer will be returning to Brazil, the Prosecution Service requested that the court issue a writ of summons in his name.
 The request is so that the accused is made aware of the charges,” the PPS wrote.

-Mail Online reports judge Rudi Lowenkron has ordered a court clerk to wait for Justin when he arrives in the city’s international airport on Wednesday, where he will be asked to sign a document confirming he is aware of the case.
+Mail Online reports judge Rudi Lowenkron has ordered a court clerk to wait for Justin when he arrives at the city’s international airport on Wednesday, where he will be asked to sign a document confirming he is aware of the case.

 What if he refuses to sign?
 In that event, Lowenkron has reportedly authorized the “use of police force” to make sure Bieber signs the document during his Rio concert at the city’s Apoteose stadium.

-According to reports, in addition to hearing the clerk read the charges in English, the Biebs will also be told that he should hire a defence lawyer, as per the court order.
+According to reports, in addition to hearing the clerk read the charges in English, the Biebs will also be told that he should hire a defense lawyer, as per the court order.

 After this due process, Justin is reportedly likely to be questioned by police.
 It is said the judge will pass a sentence before the pop icon leaves the country again after his final show in Sao Paulo on Sunday.